The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Symmetric pentadiagonal matrices

 If $A$ is diagonally dominant, $\tilde{A}$ and $\hat{A}$ are diagonally dominant as well, and hence also positive semidefinite.
 As $\tilde{A}$ and $\hat{A}$ are much simpler than $A$, finding decompositions for both $\tilde{A}$ and $\hat{A}$ with all positive components is often much simpler (if it is possible), as the next example shows.

 \begin{example} Consider the matrix

-Since the matrix has dimension $4$ and is doubly non-negative it must be completely positive by \cite{Berman88}.
+Since the matrix has order $4$ and is doubly non-negative it must be completely positive by \cite{Berman88}.
 However, if we try to decompose $A$ using the all zero vectors as our initial conditions, we obtain

 Note the single negative entry.
 We can try using different initial conditions, but taking a guess-and-check approach is not an ideal strategy.
 Instead, now consider the matrices $\tilde{A}$ and $\hat{A}$: